rse/apollo-client-ws/README.md

 regular GraphQL request/response messages.

-For example, assume your custom protocol is based on messages of the form `{ cmd: "...", args: [ ... ] }`, then you could implement it on top of Apollo-Client-WS the following way:
+For example, assume your custom protocol is based on messages of the form `{ cmd: "...", args: [ ... ] }`, then you could implement it with Apollo-Client-WS the following way:

 ```js
 /*  send a subscribe command  */